 Since you are in the Gateway City you can’t miss visiting the iconic Gateway Arch with its new museum.
 To truly experience the Arch, head up to the top in a tram and take in the beautiful views.
 Explore the rest of the grounds including the historic Old Courthouse.
 Stop at Kiener Plaza, the square in front of the Old Courthouse, featuring a fountain garden with a splash pad, a children’s play garden, and picnic tables.

 Although the City Museum is not free, it’s totally worth the splurge.
 The colorful playhouse is a fun place for both kids and adults to enjoy.
 Consisting largely of repurposed architectural and industrial objects, the City Museum has no shortage of Instagram-worthy opps.
-Read our complete guide to the museum.

 Where to stay: The Drury Plaza Hotel St. Louis At The Arch is literally just steps from the Arch and perfect home base for your adventures.
 Plus, the Drury Inn is a family’s BFF with a free hot breakfast, free popcorn and soda, and free light dinner, and free adult beverages.
 What more could you want?